PR Demands Huge Grant To Restore Its Flood-damaged Infrastructure - UrduPoint

 PR Demands Huge Grant To Restore Its Flood-damaged Infrastructure

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Oct, 2022 ) :The Department of Civil Engineering of Pakistan Railways, in a summary moved to the Ministry of Railways, has demanded huge grant of money for the restoration of infrastructure damaged by massive torrential rains and floods.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Oct, 2022 ) :The Department of Civil Engineering of Pakistan Railways, in a summary, moved to the Ministry of Railways, has demanded a huge grant of money for the restoration of infrastructure damaged by massive torrential rains and floods.

-The Civil Engineering Department required about Rs 53 billion to restore the signals system, as many as Rs 60 billion to fix the partial damage suffered by 33 Railway Stations in Lahore, Karachi, Multan, Sukkur, Peshawar, Rawalpindi and Quetta divisions and over Rs 6 billion to make the communication tower and other equipment functional again, sources in the Pakistan Railways told APP.
+The Civil Engineering Department requires about Rs 53 billion to restore the signal system, as much as Rs 60 billion to fix the partial damage suffered by 33 Railway Stations in Lahore, Karachi, Multan, Sukkur, Peshawar, Rawalpindi and Quetta divisions and over Rs 6 billion to make the communication tower and other equipment functional again, sources in the Pakistan Railways told APP.

-They said the signals system had also suffered massive destruction in Lahore, Karachi, Multan and Sukkur divisions due to unexpected rains and flood in most parts of the country.
+They said the signal system had also suffered massive destruction in Lahore, Karachi, Multan and Sukkur divisions due to unexpected rains and floods in most parts of the country.

-The sources said for the repairing of the drainage system at 41 railway yards and their restoration, an estimate of Rs 2.23 billion was made, adding that 3,187 kilometres track of Main Line-I, II and III was completely destroyed.
+The sources said for the repairing of the drainage system at 41 railway yards and their restoration, an estimate of Rs 2.23 billion was made, adding that the 3,187 kilometers of track of Main Line-I, II, and III were completely destroyed.

 Likewise, they said 1,446 railway bridges and culverts were damaged out of which two railway bridges were completely destroyed in Quetta division while one of the two bridges in Sukkur and Karachi divisions were also washed away.